Venezuela expected to dominate Pence’s trip to Latin America

-Vice-President Mike Pence’s visit Latin America comes amid unrest in Venezuela and concern by its neighbours about a possible American military role.
+Vice-President Mike Pence’s visit to Latin America comes amid unrest in Venezuela and concern by its neighbours about a possible American military role.

 Pence planned to meet with Colombia’s president, Juan Manuel Santos, later Sunday at the start of a weeklong trip likely to be dominated by conversations about the crisis in Venezuela.
 The United States accuses Venezuelan President Nicolas Maduro of a power grab that has sparked deadly protests and condemnation across the region.